involved/adminv/README.md

-# Adminv - adminstrative layouts made easy
+# Adminv - administrative layouts made easy

 Adminv is an administrative layout for Rails, which includes view helpers to make creating usable and pretty administrative console views a snap.